fr33root5/cava-setup/README.md

 ## 📝 Notes

 - This setup uses Kitty terminal.
 If you use a different terminal, adjust the scripts accordingly.
-- The small Waybar visualizations require ML4W's `cava-waybar.sh` script.
-If you don't have it, replace with static icons.
 - Window positioning works best with floating windows in Hyprland.

 ## 📄 License